-This article is a comprehensive travel guide to Paradise cave – a natural wonder in Vietnam, with details on how to get there, things to see and more.
+This article is a comprehensive travel guide to Paradise cave – a natural wonder in Vietnam, with details on how to get there, things to see, and more.

 Unlike Phong Nha Cave, Paradise cave is a dry cave with no underground river flow.
-Most parts of the ground in this cave has soft soil, and the ground is quite flat, so it is convenient for sightseeing and exploration.
+Most parts of the ground in this cave have soft soil, and the ground is quite flat, so it is convenient for sightseeing and exploration.

 The width of the cave varies from 30m to 100m, with some places are up to 150m.

 The cave is also known for its unique stalactite and stalagmite system, creating fanciful imagination.

 The temperature inside the Paradise cave is always different from the outside by about 10 degrees Celcius.

 Where is Paradise cave?

 Paradise Cave is located on Ho Chi Minh West Road, in Bo Trach, Quang Binh, Vietnam.